ZepsiZola/ZInvisItemFrames/README.md

 ## Crafting Recipe

 The default crafting recipe is 8 item_frame (or glow_item_frame) in a circle with one custom item in the middle.
-You can change the middle-item with `/ziif item`
+You can change the middle-item with `/ziif item`.
 You can also configure how many invisible item frames are crafted from the recipe.

 ![Crafting Recipe](recipe_demo.png)